 3) They Talk To You Outside Of Work

-Whether your boss makes a point of talking to you outside of work hours, or makes a point of speaking to you about things that are not related to work, most people who are attracted to their employees will find a way to learn more about them, and forge deeper connections than those afforded by a simple coworker relationship.
+Whether your boss makes a point of talking to you outside of normal business hours, or makes a point of speaking to you about things that are not related to work, most people who are attracted to their employees will find a way to learn more about them, and forge deeper connections than those afforded by a simple coworker relationship.
 This is best done by chatting about things that do not directly relate to work.

-4) They Find A Way to Be Close
+4) They Find A Way To Be Close

 5) They Tell You How Invaluable You Are